Language selection

 What happens if I cannot use my entire allocation?
 Can I return some?
 How do I do that?

-• As of year 2, if an allocation holder anticipates that they may not be able to utilize all or a portion of their BTQ allocation, they may return any portion of their unused allocation by no later than April 30 for SMP/MPC and no later than April 1 for infant formula.
+• If an allocation holder anticipates that they may not be able to utilize all or a portion of their BTQ allocation, they may return any portion of their unused allocation by no later than April 30 for SMP/MPC and no later than April 1 for infant formula.

 • Any portion of an allocation that is returned by the return date will be considered as having been used for the purposes of administering the under-utilization policy.

-• SMP/MPC allocation holders that return between February 1 and April 30 may have their allocations adjusted downward by a return penalty for the new dairy year.
+• SMP/MPC allocation holders that return between February 1 and April 30 may have their allocations adjusted downward by a return penalty for the following dairy year.

 • Allocation holders who wish to return BTQ may do so by notifying the Department in writing of the quantity of allocation they wish to return by no later than the applicable return date.
 This notification should be sent to Export_Thresholds-Seuils_Exportation@international.gc.ca.